MayOneUS/pledgeservice/README.md

 -------
 After checking out the code, run `npm install`.
 To start the server, run `npm start` and go to http://localhost:8080.
 That's it!

-Note that the first time you run `npm start` App Engine might ask you whether it should auto-update.
-If it seems like nothing's happening when you run, try running `dev_appserver.py build`, and answering the prompt.
-After that, you should be good.

 If you want to rapidly set up a development environment that already has npm and dependencies installed using docker, try running